vijaykrishn55/StartUp_obituaries/README.md

 - 🎯 **Pitch Submissions** - Submit startup pitches to investors
 - 📈 **Polls** - Create polls in posts for community feedback

+### **🌟 Revolutionary Features**

+- 🗺️ **Failure Heatmap** - Geographic visualization of startup failures with detailed analytics.
+Learn where startups fail and why.
+See patterns by location, industry, and failure reason.

+- 💼 **Resurrection Marketplace** - Buy and sell assets from failed startups. $12.4M+ in assets traded.
+Categories include domains, source code, customer databases, IP, equipment, and more.

+- 🆘 **Live Autopsy War Rooms** - Real-time community support during startup shutdowns.
+Join live sessions where founders in crisis get advice from mentors, investors, and fellow entrepreneurs.
+You're not alone.

 ## 📁 Project Structure

 ```